pazany-capital/.github/profile/README.md

 ### General policy

-Please follow appropriate conventions, be it a language convention or REST API convention.
+- Please follow appropriate conventions, be it a language convention or REST API convention.
 Ask if you don't know or understand something.
 Don't spend too much time being stuck
+- Please cover your code with tests.
+Unit and *integrational(if it's appropriate)*

 ### Process of committing: